Spicy Oriental Perfume vs Woody Perfume: Which Scent Style Fits You Better?

 Perfume and body mist is the better buy for most shoppers because it reads as a complete fragrance choice and carries farther than hair and body mist.

-Fine fragrance mist wins this matchup for the most common buyer, because it reads more polished, carries farther, and sits closer to perfume behavior without.
+Fine fragrance mist wins this matchup for the most common buyer, because it reads more polished, carries farther.

 Alien wins for most buyers, because alien perfume wears smoother, reads more politely in close quarters, and handles repeat use better than angel perfume.